 Also known as ‘Lower Body Lift’, reshapes the abdomen, hips and buttocks, and is an extension of the Tummy Tuck.
 The incision runs completely around the front and back of the lower torso.
 Belt Lipectomy procedure redefines the deeper tissues of the abdomen and flanks, which can be ideal for patients who have lost a significant amount of weight and wanting to remove the redundant skin around the lower torso.

-Potential Surgery Risks and Complications vary from patient to patient depending on a range of factors and the extent of surgical work required.
+Potential Surgery Risks and Complications vary from patient to patient depending on a range of factors and the extent of mummy makeover surgical work required.
 Regardless of how remote, the potential risks are listed below are possible.
 Your own research is essential especially if you are considering surgery.
 Following pre and post surgical care and instructions will also reduce your risks.
 See the following potential risks and complications include and not limited to: